rchavarria/racetrack/README.md

 In a template, the code inside `test` in `` is executed during *run-time*, while the code in `id` is executed during *generation-time*.

+## Security, authentication and authorization

+Whithin a domain class, use `static transients` list to tell GORM not to persist properties (or methods like getters/setters) into a database.